-Protected Categories Definition Examples Applicable S Regulations FHWA Statutes and FTA Race An individual belonging to one of the accepted racial groups; or the perception, based usually on physical characteristics that a person is a member of a racial group Black/African American, Hispanic/Latino, Asian, American Indian/Alaska Native, Native Hawaiian/Pacific Islander, Title VI of the Civil Rights Act of 1964; 49 CFR Part 21; Title VI of the Civil Rights Act of 1964; 49 CFR Part 21; Circular 4702.1B Color Color of skin, including shade of skin within a racial group Black, White, brown, vellow etc. 23 CFR 200 National Origin Place of birth.
+Protected Categories Definition Examples Applicable Statutes and Regulations FHWA FTA Race An individual belonging to one of the accepted racial groups; or the perception, based usually on physical characteristics that a person is a member of a racial group Black/African American, Hispanic/Latino, Asian, American Indian/Alaska Native, Native Hawaiian/Pacific Islander, White Title VI of the Civil Rights Act of 1964; 49 CFR Part 21; 23 CFR 200 Title VI of the Civil Rights Act of 1964; 49 CFR Part 21; Circular 4702.1B Color Color of skin, including shade of skin within a racial group Black, White, brown, yellow, etc. National Origin Place of birth.
 Citizenship is not a factor.
-Discrimination based on language or a person's accept is also covered.
-Mexican, Cuban, Japanese, Vietnamese, Chinese Sex Gender Women and Men 1973 Federal- Aid Highway Act Title IX of the Education Amendments Age Persons of any age 21 year old person Age Discriminat Disability Physical or mental impairment, permanent or temporary, or perceived.
-Blind, alcoholic, para- amputee, epileptic, diabetic, arthritic ne Rehabilitation Americans with of 1990
+Discrimination based on language or a person's accent is also covered.
+Mexican, Cuban, Japanese, Vietnamese, Chinese Sex Gender Women and Men 1973 Federal- Aid Highway Act Title IX of the Education Amendments of 1972 Age Persons of any age 21 year old person Age Discrimina tion Act of 1975 Disability Physical or mental impairment, permanent or temporary, or perceived.
+Blind, alcoholic, para- amputee, epileptic, diabetic, arthritic 1973; Americans w Rehabilitation Act of ith Disabilities Act of 990